 The media drew attention to the widespread dieoff of seals on the Kazakhstan territory of the Caspian sea coast.
 The reaction of people who are not indifferent to this problem was swift.

 The Ministry of ecology, Geology and natural resources approved the inclusion of Caspian seals in the Red book of Kazakhstan.
-The initiative to consider such a step by the State came from the Institute of Hydrobiology and ecology and the Central Asian Institute of Environmental Research.
+The initiative to consider such a step by the State came from the Central Asian Institute of Environmental Research.